garthtarr/howto/DigitalOcean.md

 ## Spinning up a server

-Super simple, just head over to digitalocean.com and get a server going.
+Super simple, just head over to [Digital Ocean](https://www.digitalocean.com/?refcode=a5460d741db7) (if you use this [this link](https://www.digitalocean.com/?refcode=a5460d741db7) you get $10 free credit) create a droplet (and on the same page add the ssh key) and get a server going.
 At the end of this process, you will be given the IP address of your new server (we'll use the example, 123.456.789.01).
 You should then be able to ssh in using

 ```
 ssh root@123.456.789.01